jacobmca/CharityNOW/README.md

 Insert remaining description.

+## Contributions
-@@ -40,11 +64,15 @@ When contributing to this repository, please reach out to our group via e-mail t This project is licensed under the MIT License.
+When contributing to this repository, please reach out to me via e-mail to discuss the change you would like to make first.
+I am open to ideas both with regards to data stored in the tables and alterations to user interaction with the data.

+## License
+This project is licensed under the MIT License.
 For more information, please see the [MIT License](https://opensource.org/licenses/MIT).

 ## Credits
 This program was created by the group Charitable Coders for the UC Berkeley eDX Coding Boot Camp.
-The group members are Matt Andrade, Mehrdod Rezvany, Jacob McAuliffe, William Lee, Charles Hutchings, Stefan Wanigatunga
+The group members are Matt Andrade, Mehrdod Rezvany, Jacob McAuliffe, William Lee, Charles Hutchings, and Stefan Wanigatunga.
+We also want to thank our TAs who helped temendously throughout the project.

 ## Tests

-This program was created by the group Charitable Coders for the UC Berkeley eDX Coding Boot Camp.
-The group members are Matt Andrade, Mehrdod Rezvany, Jacob McAuliffe, William Lee, Charles Hutchings, Stefan Wanigatunga, and we also want to thank our TAs who helped temendously throughout the project.
+In the future, we'd like to further develop this project by creating a profile page for the user.
+This page would list user details, and track the donations the user has made.
+Additionally, we'd like to add more organizations to the donate page, and have it populate these groups from the back-end rather than have it all hard-coded to the front-end.

 ## GitHub Links
 Jacob McAuliffe - https://github.com/jacobmca <br>